rawframe/Persistent-Universal-Timer-for-Home-Assistant-with-AppDaemon/README.md

 - On timer save, sometimes the timer is not automatically reselected in the timer menu list.
 Loop selection issue?
 - Restart Auto Timer Restore can be temperamental ... maybe appd hass load order issue.
 Manual restore works as usual.
 - Next live occurrence compact views preselect doesn't distinguish between start or stop.
 (Can be changed but better to re-work whole system at once than put time into this).
+- Live duration presets do not reflect in next live duration preset option and appear as manual when one start or stop timer in a set surpass eachother.
+Logic used was makeshift.
+- Feedback loop occurs (datetimes updated, live timer, duration, and timer sync) which requires a manual restart on occasion!
+May be due to bad boolean app control and not using global var alternative.
+Better to solve on rebuild with modules, functions, and globals. ; especially if converted entirley to AppD.